r23/MyOOS/wordpress/wp-content/plugins/wordpress-seo/readme.txt

 6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.

 == Changelog ==

+= 11.2.1 =
+Release Date: May 16th, 2019

+Bugfixes:

+* Fixes a bug where the metabox would be empty on WordPress versions below 5.0.
+* Fixes a bug where the metabox would be empty when both the classic editor plugin as well as the Gutenberg plugin were installed.

+Other:

+* Introduces a notification that encourages updating to the latest WordPress version.

 = 11.2.0 =
 Release Date: May 15th, 2019